kardolus/chatgpt-cli/README.md

   each thread, much like your experience on the OpenAI website.
 Each unique thread has its own history, ensuring relevant and coherent responses across different chat instances.
 * **Sliding window history**: To stay within token limits, the chat history automatically trims while still preserving the necessary context.
+The size of this window can be adjusted through the `context-window` setting.
 * **Custom context from any source**: You can provide the GPT model with a custom context during conversation.
 This context can be piped in from any source, such as local files, standard input, or even another program.
 This flexibility allows the model to adapt to a wide range of conversational scenarios.
 * **Model listing**: Access a list of available models using the `-l` or `--list-models` flag.
 * **Thread listing**: Display a list of active threads using the `--list-threads` flag.
 * **Advanced configuration options**: The CLI supports a layered configuration system where settings can be specified through default values, a `config.yaml` file, and environment variables.
-For quick adjustments, use the `--set-model`, `--set-thread` and `--set-max-tokens` flags.
+For quick adjustments, various `--set-<value>` flags are provided.
 To verify your current settings, use the `--config` or `-c` flag.
-The newly added `omit_history` configuration option adds another layer of customization to your user experience.
 * **Availability Note**: This CLI supports both gpt-4 and gpt-3.5-turbo models.
 However, the specific ChatGPT model used on chat.openai.com may not be available via the OpenAI API.